Congo allows copper and cobalt exports for miners with waivers

 Ivanhoe Mines President Marna Cloete said the company will utilise local smelter capacity as much as possible, and is assessing the construction of a smelting complex at Kamoa-Kakula to produce blister and anode copper.

+Glencore, a major copper and cobalt miner in the Congo, only exports cobalt in hydroxide and copper cathodes, so is not affected by the ban.

-(Reporting by Zandi Shabalala, Jeff Lewis, and Helen Reid; editing by Barbara Lewis)
+(Reporting by Zandi Shabalala, Jeff Lewis, and Helen Reid; editing by Barbara Lewis, David Evans and Louise Heavens)

 ((Helen.Reid@thomsonreuters.com; +27 66 156 5214;))